12 Things You Need to Know Before Going Vegan

 Vegan diet must-knows

-Veganism has come a long way: once reserved for peace-loving hippies, interest in a totally animal-free diet is at an all-time high, with celebrities like Bill Clinton, Alicia Silverstone, Jay Z, and Beyoncé leading the charge.
+Veganism has come a long way.
+Interest in a totally animal-free diet is at an all-time high, with celebrities like Jay-Z and Beyoncé leading the charge.
 But before you jump on the no-meat-eggs-or-dairy bandwagon, you should know what you're getting into.
-Here are 12 things to expect when you're going vegan.
+Here are 12 things to expect when you're sticking to a vegan diet plan.

 You'll need a B12 supplement

 Vitamin B12 occurs naturally only in animal foods.
 Going on a vegan diet means consuming no animal products at all, so you'll want to stock up on a variety of B12-fortified foods as well as a B12 supplement.